mstksg/inCode/copy/entries/dependent-haskell-1.md

 However, it's not always easy to gauge before-the-fact what would or would not be a good candidate for adding dependent types to, and often times, it can be considered premature to start off with "as powerful types as you can".
-So we'll walk through a simple implementation *without*, and see all of the red flags that hint that you might want to start considering stronger types.
+So let's walk through programming things with as "dumb" types as possible, and see where types can help.

 Edwin Brady calls this process "type-driven development".
 Start general, recognize the partial functions and red flags, and slowly add more powerful